-Our Corporate Governance report setting out our compliance with the Code, as it applied for the year ended 31 December 2012, is set out in our 2012 Corporate Governance report as published in our Annual Report and Financial Statements 2012 (PDF 11.4Mb)
+Our 2013 Corporate Governance report sets out our compliance with the Code, as it applied for the year ended 31 December 2013: Corporate Governance Report (PDF 0.27Mb)

 Our current Articles of Association can be viewed: Articles of Association (PDF 0.43Mb).

 The Board currently comprises a Non-Executive Chairman, four Executive and eight Non-Executive Directors.
 In the Board's view, all of the current Non-Executive Directors are independent and represent a strong source of advice and judgement.
 In accordance with the Code at least half the Board, excluding the Chairman, are independent Non-Executive Directors.
 Each Director has significant external commercial experience and together they have a broad range of skills and experience.

 Click here to view the members of our Board of Directors.

 The Board is responsible for leading the strategic direction and long-term objectives and success of the Group, approval of strategic plans and capital and revenue budgets; reviewing significant investment proposals; maintaining an overview and control of the Group's operating and financial performance; monitoring the Group's overall system of internal controls and risk management, governance and compliance, considering regulatory changes and developments; and ensuring that the necessary financial and human resources are in place for the Group to meet its objectives.